 For the best poem or group of poems by a student, representing a substantial creative effort

-may be awarded annually for the best original poem or group of poems by a student or graduate of the College.
-The poem or group of poems must be approximately 100 lines in length and submitted to the Department of English faculty no later than April 15.
+The Emerson Prize may be awarded annually for the best original poem or group of poems by a student or graduate of the College.
+The poem or group of poems must be approximately 100 lines in length and submitted to the Department of English faculty no later than February 20.
 A permanent fund for the prize was established by the will of the late William D. Emerson.

 THE MARGARET WARD MARTIN PRIZE

-For the junior or senior submitting the best origional piece of creative writing
+For the junior or senior submitting the best original piece of creative writing

-may be awarded annually to the junior or senior submitting the best original piece of creative writing.
-Manuscripts must be submitted to the Department of English faculty not later than April 15.
+The Margaret Ward Martin Prize may be awarded annually to the junior or senior submitting the best original piece of creative writing.
+Manuscripts must be submitted to the Department of English faculty no later than February 20.
 No person having once received the prize shall be eligible for it again.
 Her family, Mrs. Eleanor Ward Lemon, Class of 1930; the late Mrs. Mary Ward Gleysteen, Class of 1932; and the late Mrs. Asa E. Ward, Class of 1902, give it in memory of Margaret Ward Martin, Class of 1934.

 THE BURTON E. STEVENSON PRIZE